timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-05-09:
+# Objectives for Today 2020-05-10:

-## Eggcelerate Tracks!
+## Eggcelerate Trailer and Media Content!

+- Spicing up some text for store page.
+- Collecting screenshots for store page and tweets etc.
-- Creating a track featuring wind-mills and a few other things.
+- Creating a trailer video for Eggcelerate!
-- Finalizing Eggcelerate! no more development after today.
+- Creating additional media content for posting on social places.